kordless/EvolveMCP/README.md

 # 🧠 EvolveMCP: Claude Desktop Tool Manager

-A simple PowerShell utility that helps you extend Claude Desktop with custom tools.
+EvolveMCP is a simple PowerShell utility that helps you extend Claude Desktop with custom tools.

 ## What is EvolveMCP?